erdogant/clustimage/README.md

     * 1. Robustly groups similar images.
     * 2. Returns the unique images.
     * 3. Finds higly similar images for a given input image.
+    * 4. Cluster on datetime or latlon coordinates when using photos.

 ``clustimage`` is fun because: